Electric ranges (Figures 1-2 and 22-1), cooktops (Figure 1-4), and ovens (Figure

 Crust Not Brown

-The cake comes out of the oven, and you notice that the crust on top of the cake is not
+The cake comes out of the oven, and you notice that the crust on top of the cake

 brown.
 The reasons are: